-When you publish a workbook to Tableau Online or Tableau Server, you can publish the data source it connects to as part of the workbook (embedded into the workbook) or as a separate, standalone data source.
+When you publish a workbook to Tableau Cloud or Tableau Server, you can publish the data source it connects to as part of the workbook (embedded into the workbook), or as a separate, standalone data source.
 In addition, if the data source you’re publishing requires authentication, you can customise how credentials are obtained.

-The type of authentication to your data source is independent of how people sign in to your Tableau Online or Tableau Server site.
+The type of authentication to your data source is independent on how people sign in to your Tableau Cloud or Tableau Server site.
 For example, to give people direct access to the data in a workbook, you would embed a database user’s credentials into the data source’s connection.
-But anyone viewing the workbook would still need to be able to sign in to the site on Tableau Online or Tableau Server to open your workbook.
+But anyone viewing the workbook would still need to be able to sign in to the site on Tableau Cloud or Tableau Server to open your workbook.

 This topic describes how to set authentication on data connections as part of the publishing process.

-Note: This topic does not apply to connections to that do not require authentication, such as text files or Excel files.
+Note: This topic doesn’t apply to connections to that don’t require authentication, such as text files or Excel files.

 The following steps describe how to set authentication as part of publishing a data source or workbook.
 You can do this for each connection in the data source.